Football equipment design affects face mask removal efficiency

 Digital Object Identifier (DOI)

 Swartz, Erik E.; Norkus, Susan A.; Cappaert, Tom; and Decoster, Laura C., "Football equipment design affects face mask removal efficiency" (2005).
-Kinesiology Scholarship.
+American Journal of Sports Medicine.
 2.

 © 2005 American Orthopaedic Society for Sports Medicine